Integrations

 | Configured by | Each user, in their settings | An admin, once, for the whole org |

-A team would typically run both: each on-call gets personal notifications, and an admin wires up a Slack channel integration so the whole team sees major events even if nobody’s settings happen to be configured.
+A team would typically run both: each on-call gets personal notifications, and an admin wires up an integration so an automation can file a ticket or post to a shared channel when a major event happens.

 The pieces